 - Adding a splash of olive oil;

 - Top it with some crumbled feta (I can put feta on anything, but I especially like it on my rice dishes); or by

 - Using fresh mint instead of parsley.

-- Side of Greek yogurt or tzatiziki for a simple vegetarian meal;
+- A side of Greek yogurt or tzatziki for a simple vegetarian meal;

 - Grilled Chicken Shawarma;